arangodb/docs/3.8/programs-arangorestore-examples.md

 Enabling revision trees for older dumps
 ---------------------------------------

+<small>Introduced in: v3.8.7</small>

-Starting with ArangoDB version 3.8, collections in ArangoDB can use an internal format that is based on revision trees.
-Using that format has advantages over the previous format, because changes to the collection on the leader can quickly be detected when trying to get followers shards into sync.
+Collections in ArangoDB 3.8 and later can use an internal format that is based on revision trees for replication.
+Using this format has advantages over the previous format, because changes to the collection on the leader can quickly be detected when trying to get follower shards in sync.

 Dumps taken from older versions of ArangoDB, i.e. ArangoDB 3.7 or before, do not contain any information about revision trees.

-The *arangorestore* behavior for these collections is as follows:
+The _arangorestore_ behavior for these collections is as follows:

-* when using ArangoDB versions before 3.8.7, the collections are restored without revision trees.
+- When using ArangoDB versions before 3.8.7, the collections are restored without revision trees.
-* when using ArangoDB versions >= 3.8.7, the collections will use revision trees by default, but it is possible to opt out of this by invoking arangorestore with the option `--enable-revision-trees false`.
+- When using ArangoDB versions 3.8.7 or any later version, the collections will use revision trees by default, but you can opt out of this by invoking arangorestore with the option `--enable-revision-trees false`.

-The option `--enable-revision-trees` was introduced in ArangoDB 3.8.7.
-When this option is `true` (which is the default value), then *arangorestore* will add the necessary attributes for using revision trees when restoring the collections.
+If the `--enable-revision-trees` startup option is `true` (which is the default value), then _arangorestore_ will add the necessary attributes for using revision trees when restoring the collections.
 It will only do so if the attributes are not contained in the dump.
-When the option is set to `false`, *arangorestore* will not add the attributes when restoring collections.
+If the option is set to `false`, _arangorestore_ will not add the attributes when restoring collections.

-Regardless of the setting of this option, *arangorestore* will not add the attributes when they are already present in the dump.
-In this case, the attributes may need to be manually modified in the dump if their values need to be changed.
+Regardless of the setting of this option, _arangorestore_ will not add the attributes when they are already present in the dump.
+You may modify the attributes manually in the dump if you want to change their values.

 Restoring in a Cluster
 ----------------------